 For the sausage and bell peppers:

-- 2 bell peppers, or 3 small bell peppers, thinly sliced.
+- 2 bell peppers, or 5-7 sweet mini peppers, thinly sliced.
 (I recommend using different colored bell peppers purely because the color contrast is beautiful.)

 - ½ onion, thinly sliced